tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/rotate.md

 ### Implementation Notes

-This implementation reads the entire stream before emitting any results making it inappropriate for infinite streams.
+This implementation reads the entire stream before emitting any results, making it inappropriate for infinite streams.
 Left rotations store `abs(distance)` number of elements while right rotations store the entire stream.

 **Signature**